 - Practice routine cleaning and disinfection of high contact areas and hard surfaces, including check out stations and payment pads, store entrance push/pull pads, door knobs/handles, light switches, restrooms, floors, and equipment.

 - For high contact areas, routinely disinfect surfaces at least every 2 hours.
 Certain surfaces and objects in public spaces, such as point of sale keypads, should be cleaned and disinfected before each use.

 - To the extent tools or equipment must be shared, provide access to and instruct workers to use an EPA-approved disinfectant to clean items before and after use.

 - Provide a place for employees and customers to wash hands with soap and water, or provide alcohol-based hand sanitizers containing at least 60% alcohol.

 - Provide alcohol-based hand sanitizers with at least 60% alcohol so that workers can frequently sanitize their hands—and share best hygiene practices to employees on a regular basis, including washing hands often with soap and water for at least 20 seconds and practicing respiratory etiquette protocols.

 Physical Distancing Best Practices

-- Establish policies and practices for physical distancing between co-workers and between members of the public.
+- Establish practices for physical distancing between co-workers and between members of the public.

 - Provide clear communication for physical distancing in areas where individuals may congregate, especially at entrances, in seating areas, and in check-out lines.